Bogala/langton-ant-dojo/STEP_5.md

 export const PAUSED = 'PAUSED';
 ```

-Now, on reducer, PLAY is PLAYED.
-(PLAY will be used for loop)
+Now, in the reducer, PLAY becomes PLAYED.
+(PLAY will be used for the loop)
 ``` typescript
 export default (state: MainState = initialState, action: Action) => {
   switch (action.type) {